rohithr8484/Farcaster-Coincast/README.md

-# 🪙 CoinCast Farcaster Mini App
+# 🪙 CoinCast

-A mini app for Farcaster for coins, allowing users to view and share their crypto portfolios seamlessly within the social feed.
+A Mini app for Farcaster for coins, allowing users to view and share their crypto portfolios seamlessly within the social feed.

 ---